practable/credentials-example/README.md

 # credentials-example
-An example credentials repo - DO NOT USE IN PRODUCTION.
+An example credentials repo

-You should carefully control access to your credentials, so this repo defaults to ignoring the generated credentials (see the advanced section below for how to change that).
+This repo contains a script that will generate some example secrets for a pair of instances (`dev`, `xx0`) so as to show the directory structure expected by [admin-tools](https://github.com/practable/admin-tools).
+The secrets are not checked into this public repo for security.
+See below for production usage hints.

 ## Usage

-Generate your credentials by running the script:
+Generate credentials for pair of instances (`dev`, `xx0`) by running the script:

 `./create-credentials`

-See the generated credentials by running the script:
+See the generated credentials
-`grep . secret/*`

-The output will look something like this (where `x...x` will be your actual secrets):

 ```
-secret/book.pat:xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx
-secret/sessionrelay.pat:xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx
-secret/shellrelay.pat:xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx
-secret/shutdown.pat:xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx
+$ grep . secret/app-example-org/dev/*
+secret/app-example-org/dev/book.pat:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+secret/app-example-org/dev/jump.pat:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+secret/app-example-org/dev/project:some-project-0000
+secret/app-example-org/dev/relay.pat:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+$ grep . secret/app-example-org/xx0/*
+secret/app-example-org/xx0/book.pat:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+secret/app-example-org/xx0/jump.pat:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+secret/app-example-org/xx0/project:some-project-0000
+secret/app-example-org/xx0/relay.pat:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

+You should carefully control access to your credentials, so this repo defaults to ignoring the generated credentials (see the advanced section below for how to change that).

 ## Production usage